inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 ### 3. The Data

-To answer these questions, we’re going to need the following data:
+To answer these questions, we're going to need the following data:
 1. Landuse in Sleman regency
 2. Streets in Sleman
 3. Location of health facilities